 The copper BLM (EPA 2007a) utilizes 12 water quality parameters: pH, DOC, calcium, magnesium, sodium, potassium, sulfate, chloride, alkalinity, temperature, percent humic acid (%HA), and sulfide.
 While %HA is an input parameter, it is rarely measured in ambient surface waters, so the BLM user's guide recommends a default value of 10% (HydroQual 2007; Windward 2017).
 The selected default value for total sulfide was the recommended value from Windward (2019) of 1 x 10-10 mg/L, which is appropriate when sulfide data are not available.
 Total sulfide does not influence the copper BLM, however a small non-zero value is required to calculate BLM output.
-Measured copper concentrations are not needed to generate BLM-based WQC.
-For Pajarito Plateau samples, BLM inputs can all be found in Appendix A.
+Measured copper concentrations are not needed to generate BLM WQC.
+All BLM inputs and outputs for Pajarito Plateau samples can be found in Appendix A.